meharaj-sayyad/Kubernetes/minikube/Readme.md

-# Implemetn Shell scripts for EC2 User data level
+# Implement Shell scripts for EC2 User data level

 When launching your EC2 instances, you can provide the respective script as the user data.
 The instance will execute the user data script during startup and install Minikube automatically.